jxsl13/TeeworldsEconVPNDetection/readme.md

 # the api key can be found here: https://iphub.info/account (requires registration)
 IPHUB_TOKEN=abcdefghijklmnopqrst0123456789

+# use a proper email, it will most likely never be contacted, but in case you get a ban from GetIPIntel
 EMAIL=john.doe@example.com

 # econ addresses separated by one space